 - Into the sugar mixture whisk in the coconut oil, mashed bananas, pure vanilla extract, greek yogurt, and coconut milk.

 - Place on top of the wet ingredients the rolled oats, ground cinnamon, baking powder, and salt.

 - Slowly stir the ingredients together until combined.
-Don't over mix the batter.

 - Slowly stir in the blueberries.